Homestay Experiences: A rapidly growing segment in the country

 Thursday, 25th March 2021

-Finding comfort in a stranger’s house might seem like a difficult concept to grasp but research has shown that homestay accommodations are a growing trend in South Africa as tourists seek more genuine, enriching and memorable travel experiences says South Africa Tourism CEO Sisa Ntshona.
+Finding comfort in a stranger’s house might seem like a difficult concept to grasp but research has shown that homestay accommodations are a growing trend in South Africa as tourists seek more genuine, enriching and memorable travel experiences said former South Africa Tourism CEO Sisa Ntshona.

 Ntshona was speaking at the most recent launch of the Basic Quantity Verification programme that took place in Makhanda where members of Kwam e-Makana Project were in attendance and some of the homestay establishments received certificates of compliance for their participation in the Programme.